SciML/SciMLBase.jl/docs/src/interfaces/Array_and_Number.md

     To do this, set `interface_checks = false` as a keyword argument to `init`/`solve` to bypass any of the internal interface checks.
 This means you will no longer get a nice high-level error message and instead it will attempt to use the type without restrictions.
-Note that not every problem/solver has not implemented this new keyword argument as of 2023.
+Note that not every problem/solver has implemented this new keyword argument as of 2023.

 ## Note About Wrapped Solvers